 This is a no brainer- most dogs love to chew.
 However, not only is dog chewing good for keeping your dog occupied; there are numerous health benefits!

 With this said, choosing the right “bone” is key.
-I have found over the years from researching and experience the following are the best options out there.
+I have found over the years from researching and experience the following is one of my favorites.

 *Full disclosure- I stay away from all rawhide products